L-michelle/L-michelle/README.md

 I am a passionate data analyst with a keen eye for detail and a drive for extracting meaningful insights from complex datasets.
 My goal is to leverage data to drive informed decision-making and contribute to business success.

 With over 8 years of experience in the veterinary field and customer service, I bring a unique perspective to data analysis, combining my expertise in patient care with analytical skills.
-I have a Bachelor's degree in Health Science from California State University, Fullerton, and I am currently pursuing a Data Analyst Professional program from Practicum Online Bootcamp.
+I have a Bachelor's degree in Health Science from California State University, Fullerton, and I am a recent graduate from the Data Analyst Professional program from Practicum Online Bootcamp.

 In my professional journey, I have developed a strong proficiency in Python, SQL, and data visualization tools such as Tableau.
 I am experienced in conducting exploratory data analysis, identifying trends, and providing actionable insights.